Moving to Malta from UK.

 Malta is among the safest EU countries, though petty theft can occur in crowded spots.
 Stay aware and use common-sense precautions.

-How to Move to Malta from UK: Step-by-Step Guide to Moving to Malta from UK Successfully
+How to Move to Malta from UK: Step-by-Step Guide

 For many considering moving to Malta from UK, the process can seem complex.
 This guide covers everything UK expats need — from choosing the right Malta visa to understanding the cost of living in Malta and securing the best residence permit Malta option for your situation.